Is Erythritol a Safe Sweetener? 5 Things to Consider

 This could have significant implications in the fight against obesity and adiposity-related metabolic diseases.

-5. It is necessary to deepen with long-term studies
+It is necessary to investigate further with long-term studies.

 Therefore, we should not unreservedly accept the use of non-nutritive sweeteners such as erythritol based solely on a thermodynamic model and a false assumption that we are all biologically equal.